 If the person died of a contagious disease, you should consult a doctor.

 If you will not be using a funeral director, you must complete and file the death certificate yourself.
 Arizona law requires you to file the death certificate with the local or state registrar within seven days of the death.
 (Arizona Statutes § 36-325(A) (2018).)

 A doctor, health care provider designated by a hospital, medical examiner, or alternate medical examiner must complete the medical portion of the death certificate within 72 hours of the death.
 If the death occurs on an Indian reservation in Arizona and no medical examiner or alternate medical examiner is available, the tribal law enforcement authority may complete the medical certification.
 (Arizona Statutes § 36-325 (2018).)

-Arizona is in the process of instituting an electronic system for registering deaths.
-Once this system is in place, you will go to the county health department to initiate the death certificate.
+Arizona has implemented an electronic system for registering deaths.
+You go to the county health department to initiate the death certificate.
 After you supply the necessary information, the health department will contact the doctor electronically to notify him or her of the pending death certificate.
-The doctor will supply the cause of death and any other necessary medical information.
+The doctor will supply the cause of death and any other necessary medical information online.

 You will need certified copies of the death certificate to carry out other tasks after the death, such as arranging for the disposition of the body and transferring the deceased person's property to inheritors.
 You may be able to file the death certificate and get certified copies on the same day.
 If not, you will have to make a return trip to pick up the copies.
 Be prepared to pay a small fee for each copy.